ZeeCoder/clam/README.md

 and Browserify are the preferred tools.
 The clam demo is a working example for this.

+#####JSDoc

+JSDoc generated documentation can be found under the jsdoc/ folder.

+Generation is done via the `jsdoc core/ -r -d jsdoc` command from the root.

 #####Full documentation (Work in progress)

 - [Naming conventions](docs/naming_conventions.md)